Our Work

 Habitat Stewardship Projects

-White-nose syndrome is predicted to spread within WBR and bat populations are expected to decline.
+As white-nose syndrome spreads though Alberta, bat populations are expected to decline.
 There is some evidence from eastern North America suggesting that some populations may be developing a resistance to the disease.
 Supporting bat populations during this time, through habitat stewardship of roosting, drinking, and foraging sites, may help the recovery of future populations.

 One way Waterton Biosphere Reserve Association is building bat resilience is through habitat stewardship projects such as installing bat houses or duplexes to provide roosting habitat where it is expected to be lost.
 When natural bat roosting habitat is absent, bat houses can be helpful to support bats on the property.